Abhaypru/SpiralMap/paper/paper.md

 ---
-title: SpiralMap: A Python library of the spiral arms of the Milky Way
+title: "SpiralMap: A Python library of the spiral arms' of the Milky Way"
 tags:
   - galactic structure
   - Python